M1Vision/Invoice-MCP/FILE_ACCESS.md

 ## 🚨 Important: How to Access Your Generated PDFs

-When you use the Invoice MCP through a web tool or LLM interface, the PDF files are generated on the server but need to be downloaded using specific URLs.
+When you use the Invoice MCP through a web tool or LLM interface, the PDF files are generated on the server and are immediately accessible through multiple endpoints with enhanced metadata tracking.

-## 📥 Download Process
+## 📥 Enhanced Download Process

 ### 1. **Generate Invoice**
 Use the `generate-invoice-pdf` tool as normal: